Frequently Asked Questions

 - Your LRSA counselor will notify your coach when you miss a tutorial appointment.

-- It is your responsibility to contact the tutor, by phone or email, to cancel an appointment at least a day before the appointment.
-If your are unable to contact the tutor, you should call LRSA and leave a message for the tutoring coordinator.
+- It is your responsibility to contact your counselor by phone or email, to cancel an appointment at least a day before the appointment.
 If a tutor is contacted a few hours before an appointment, LRSA will consider it a no-show.
-If a session is missed due to last minute extenuating circumstances, both the tutoring coordinator and the academic counselor must be informed immediately.
+If a session is missed due to last minute extenuating circumstances your academic counselor must be informed immediately.

 - If a tutor misses an appointment, you need to contact the Tutoring Coordinator at LRSA.